Skip to main content

 The aim of the Biology Department is to instil a desire to understand and question the complexities and workings of the natural world.

-Biology opens the door to careers in academic research, biotechnology, pharmaceuticals, conservation and environmental monitoring.
+Biology opens the door to careers in academic research, biotechnology, pharmaceuticals, conservation, and environmental monitoring.
 It is also commonly a prerequisite for medicine, veterinary, and nursing applications.

-Form 5 (Pre-Q):
+Form 5 (Pre-Q)

-Prerequisites: The Pre-Q is a two-year course and will test all of the topics covered in both the Form 4 and Form 5 Biology Syllabus.
+Prerequisites: The Pre-Q is a two-year course and will test all the topics covered in both the Form 4 and Form 5 Biology Syllabus.

 This knowledge will be taught as part of the Science course covered by all students in Form 4.
+The topics covered in Form 4 are:

-1. Cell Membranes and movement of molecules
+• Cell Membranes and movement of molecules

-2. Ecology
+• Ecology

 • Characteristics and classification of living organisms